wusatosi/beman-website/README.md

 6. Apply the review feedback.
 Get approval.
 Merge the PR.

 <!-- TODO: Replace with https://www.bemanproject.org/ after the website deployment switch. -->
-7. The updates are automatically deployed to the productiom website after few minutes - check https://bemanproject.github.io/website/.
+7. The updates are automatically deployed to the production website after a few minutes - check https://bemanproject.github.io/website/.

 ## Local development